 Incorporating an innovative, trans-genre museological model, the book draws connections between exhibitions of history, art, and technology, as well as heritage sites, focused on a single era.
 Employing interpretations of housing, preserved and reconstructed, to discuss ideas of belonging and community, the book also examines the power of the iconic national story and the struggle for local relevance through discussions on strikes and industrial action.
 Finally, it examines the use of fine art in history exhibitions to access the emotional aspects of historical experience.
 The result is a volume that considers both how societies talk about less celebratory aspects of history, but also the expectations placed on museums as interpreters of the public narrative and agents of change.

-2. Shaking Off the Dustbowl: Interpreting Strikes and the Challenge of Iconic History
+2. Shaking Off the Dust Bowl: Strikes and the Challenge of Iconic History

-4. The Imagined Audience: Theatre, Domestic Space and the Emotions of Vulnerability
+4. The Arts and the Imagined Audience: Theatre, Radio, and the Emotion of Vulnerability